 Why a Shower Leak Can Occur

-- A faulty sealant around the shower door or bathtub.
-Over time, sealant can degrade, allowing water to seep through and creating a damp area on the floor outside the shower.
+A faulty sealant around the shower door or bathtub can degrade over time, allowing water to seep through and creating a damp area on the floor outside the shower.

-- A leaky shower valve.
-This can happen if the valve is not sealed correctly or the washer or packing nut is loose.
+A leaky shower valve can happen if the valve is not sealed correctly or the washer or packing nut is loose.
 In some cases, a shower leak may be caused by a crack in the plumbing pipes.
 These cracks can occur due to corrosion, freezing, thawing, or settling of the house foundation.

 How to Identify a Shower Leak

-A shower leak can be a real pain, not to mention a waste of water and money.
+A shower leak can be a real pain.
 Fortunately, a few telltale signs can help you identify a shower leak.

 - Take a look at your shower head.
 If water is dripping from the head, you likely have a problem with your shower diverter.